satelite2517/Stock-ai-archive/README.md

 - Due to limitations in data availability, the current version only covers a limited number of high-market-cap stocks.
 Expanding data coverage is essential for further improvement.
 - Bias in data collection, influenced by specific community user characteristics, requires further adjustment and correction.

 ---

-This service provides M-Stock users with valuable and easy-to-understand insights based on overseas individual investor sentiment, ultimately enhancing the investment decisions of domestic retail investors in the international stock market.

----